stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

         /dev/ttyUSB0?baud=9600
 	    COM17?baud=9600

 * `mavlink=N` (`N` is 1 or 2 for required Mavlink version).
-This causes mwp to send a Mavlink "beacon" (`HEARTBEAT` and `AUTOPILOT_VERSION`) which will improve the behaviours of some Mavlink based products (such as PicoADSB).
+This causes mwp to send a Mavlink "beacon" (`HEARTBEAT`) which will improve the behaviours of some Mavlink based products (such as PicoADSB).
 It may also provoke some other (non-INAV) Mavlink based telemetry devices to geneate data.
 Examples:

         /dev/ttyUSB0?mavlink=2
 	    udp://acme.org:12345?mavlink=1